 Tax is a complicated subject, and there’s no getting away from it.
 However, this shouldn’t stop you from forming your own limited company, taking advantage of the range of tax benefits, and pursuing your goal of company ownership.

 Limited Company Tax

 This means that if you invoice your client £100,000 excluding VAT over the year, and have expenses of £20,000, you will pay 19% on the remaining £80,000.
 The company’s corporation tax is due nine months and one day after the year-end.

 Employer’s National Insurance Contributions

-If you work through an umbrella company, you will have to pay employee National Insurance (NI) of 12% and employers NI of 13.8%.
+If you work through an umbrella company, you will have to pay Employee National Insurance (NI) of 12% and Employer NI of 13.8%.

 VAT (Value Added Tax)

 As a contractor, you’ll more than likely be registered for VAT.
 You charge this on your invoices, at 20%.

 All you need to start a Limited Company